Feay/indiana-Java-indyjava-2d-gamesystem/README.md

       2. Extract all files from the package into a temporary directory using your favorite Zip archiver.
       3. Open INDY.HTM with your browser and follow the instructions.
-OR
+      0.R
-      Once you have it correctly installed, you launch the game by typing JAVA -jar INDY.JAR
+      1. Or you launch the game by typing
+      JAVA -jar INDY.JAR
       at the O.S. command prompt.
-(Also, if you use w95/98/NT and installed Java 1.2, you just need to double click on INDY.JAR to launch the engine as an application.
+(Also, if you use w95/98/NT and installed Java 1.2(or above), you just need to double click on INDY.JAR to launch the engine as an application.
 No need to mess with the command line.)

 What is Indy Java?
 It's a multiplatform graphic adventure game system that can run from a web browser.